Noise in supercontinuum generated using PM and non-PM tellurite glass all-normal dispersion fibers

 Next, we investigated the noise characteristics of the SC using the PM variant of the fiber.
-The pump polarization was first aligned to the fast axis of the PM ANDi fiber.
+The pump polarisation was first aligned to the fast axis of the PM ANDi fiber.
 The measured DFT average (red) is plotted in Fig.~\ref{fig:DfPmFP}(c).
-The gray traces are the overlaying spectra of the 400 SC shots resolved using the DFT.
-The polarization of the pump was then rotated by 90$^\circ$ in order to couple into slow axis of the fiber.
-Fig.~\ref{fig:DfPmFP} (d) shows the measured DFT average (red) and the 400 individual spectra (gray) in this case.
-RIN of the SC when coupled into the slow axis of the fiber is shown in Fig.~\ref{fig:DfPmFP}(b).
+The grey traces are the overlaying spectra of the 400 SC shots resolved using the DFT.
+The polarisation of the pump was then rotated by 90$^\circ$ to couple into slow axis of the fiber.
+Figure~\ref{fig:DfPmFP}(d) shows the measured DFT average (red) and the 400 individual spectra (grey) for this case.
 The SC and the RIN out of the fiber were simulated using scalar-GNLSE.
-The blue curve in Fig.~\ref{fig:DftAnSpec}(b) is the measured spectrum with the OSA and the green curve is the spectrum obtained from the scalar-GNLSE simulations for the slow axis with P$_0=$0.5 kW.
-We see that the scalar-GNLSE simulation agrees very well with the measured spectra.
-All the 400 measured DFT spectra for the slow axis are plotted in Fig.~\ref{fig:DfPmFP}(d), the average DFT spectra is plotted in red, and the green curve is the spectra obtained from the scalar-GNLSE simulations with P$_0=$0.5 kW.
-The measured DFT average (red) is plotted in Fig.~\ref{fig:DftAnSpec}(b), as well, for reference.
-Fig.~\ref{fig:DfPmFP}(b) shows the corresponding RIN plot.
+The spectrum obtained from the scalar-GNLSE simulations (green) with P$_0=$0.5 kW is plotted in Fig.~\ref{fig:DfPmFP}(d).
+The spectrum obtained from the scalar-GNLSE simulations (green) for the slow axis with P$_0=$0.5 kW is plotted in Fig.~\ref{fig:DftAnSpec}(b), along with the experimentally measured spectrum (blue) and the measured DFT average (red), for reference.
+We see that the scalar-GNLSE simulation agrees very well with the measured spectrum.
+Figure~\ref{fig:DfPmFP}(b) shows the corresponding RIN plots.